 Tracking 89 national ministries for the world's second-largest country is difficult.
-Trying to do this in a transparent, data-driven way — nearly impossible.
+Trying to do this in a transparent, data-driven way?
+Nearly impossible.

 In 2015, the Niti Aayog and Prime Minister's Office in India realized that there wasn't a good way to evaluate how well India's national ministries were doing.
 Some ministries didn't set clear goals, and other used qualitative (rather than quantitative) goals that were often difficult to measure.

-The Niti Aayog and Prime Minister's Office set out to solve this and make India's ministries more data driven.
+The Niti Aayog and Prime Minister's Office set out to solve this and make India's ministries more data-driven.
 They spent 6 months working with every ministry to define clear, measurable goals to assess progress for the next 4 years.
 But how could they easily track all of these metrics?

-The Niti Aayog and QCI partnered with SocialCops to create a unified tracking system for all of India's 89 ministries.
+The Niti Aayog and QCI partnered with us to create a unified tracking system for all of India's 89 ministries.
 We created 2 dashboards — one focused on the ministries' granular Departmental Action Plans and one focused on high-level government priorities.

 Each quarter, each ministry logs into the former dashboard to update data for each of its deliverables and metrics.
 Then the Niti Aayog reviews each ministry's progress and leaves comments.
 Meanwhile, the Prime Minister's Office uses the latter dashboard to get a broader view of progress across key sectors.

 On both dashboards, officials from all offices can leave comments for each metric or action point.
-The comments were helpful for tracking progress, noting changes, and improving communication between the ministries and Niti Aayog.
+The comments are helpful for tracking progress, noting changes, and improving communication between the ministries and Niti Aayog.